iteba15/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This folder is for more functions and nested loops
+This is a folder for functions and nested loops